kimh/clojure-by-example/source/index.md

 <br>
 <br>

 `%` will be replaced with arumgnets passed to the function.
-When the function takes multiple arugments, `%1` is for the first argument, `%2` is for the second and so on.
+When the function takes multiple arguments, `%1` is for the first argument, `%2` is for the second and so on.

 ```clojure
 user=> (def say-hello (fn [name] (println (str "Hello, " name))))